FA-GAVEAU/Projet-1-Groupe-2/README.md

-Projet 1 : Pleasures of wild
+Project 1 : Pleasures of wild

 Humoristic website about Wild Code School